Maximite: Colour Maximite 2 (Gen 1)

 The Colour Maximite 2 runs MMBasic 5.x and includes a compatibility mode to run programs written for the original Colour Maximite.

 Colour Maximite 2 (Gen 2)

 The Colour Maximite Gen 2 was announced in mid-2021, and was featured in the August 2021 issue of Silicon Chip magazine.
 This is an enhanced version of the Colour Maximite 2, relying on more surface mounted components than the Gen 1, thus being optimised for automated machine assembly.

-Enhancements over and above the Colour Maximite Gen 1 include upgraded graphics (1920x1080 with 24-bit colour), on board support for a mouse, accurate real time clock, ESP-01 WiFi module and an extra Wii nunchuck port on the front panel.
+Enhancements over and above the Colour Maximite Gen 1 include upgraded graphics (1920×1080 with 24-bit colour), on board support for a mouse, accurate real-time clock, ESP-01 WiFi module and an extra Wii nunchuck port on the front panel.

-As at September 2021, there are over 100 programs available for both versions of the Colour Maximite 2.
+As at April 2023, there are over 140 programs available for both versions of the Colour Maximite 2.

+PicoMiteVGA

+The PicoMiteVGA (also known as the VGA PicoMite) is an expansion board that turns a Raspberry Pi Pico running MMBasic 5.x for the Pico (also known as PicoMite) into a self-contained desktop computer that boots into a BASIC prompt.

+PicoMite MMBasic supports all the hardware features of the Raspberry Pi Pico (serial, I2C, SPI, CPU clock, ADC, etc), along with built-in support for many popular add-ons for the Pico including SD cards, LCD display with a maximum resolution of 480 × 360 pixels, touch sensitive LCD screens, real-time clocks, infrared remote controls, temperature and humidity sensors, ultrasonic sensors and numeric keypads.
+Support for WS2812 LED strips is also included.